The case for the death penalty

 comment by Viliam · 2025-02-21T13:36:58.588Z · LW(p) · GW(p)

-While I don't necessary approve of the conclusion, there are many important points that people seem to underestimate.
+While I don't necessarily approve of the conclusion, there are many important points that people seem to underestimate.
 (Briefly, before discussing them, I suspect that what currently makes death penalty so expensive is all the legal processes around it, so if we replaced all death penalty with life sentence in prison, we would spend more money on the prisoners, but less money on the lawyers, potentially saving money on the net.)

 The key part is: While the truly horrible people are few, they cause vastly disproportional damage, plus all kinds of secondary damage (the population living in fear, not trusting each other, spending more money on security, or just not trying many projects because of the perceived risk).
 Eliminating these people from the streets might change the situation dramatically, possibly in ways that many of us can't even imagine.
 It could change a low-trust society into a high-trust society, with various positive impacts on mental health and economy.